Opinion: This Nobel prize is for all the women fighting for freedom in Iran | KRDO

 And that fight continues.
 Even inside Evin Prison.

-In the audio message, one can hear Mohammedi leading chants of “woman, life, freedom” by prisoners in Evin.
+In the audio message, one can hear Mohammadi leading chants of “woman, life, freedom” by prisoners in Evin.
 Ponder that for a moment.

 The following month, she wrote an article in The New York Times with the headline: “The more they lock us up, the stronger we become.”